charIoT-h2020/chariot-southbound-dispatcher/README.md

 ## Features

+* Get message from the gateway
 * Log message to the local database instance
 * Log message to the cloud database instance
+* Forward message to the privacy engine

 ## Credits